fasgayas/CoinSensei/README.md

 CoinSensei is a software application aimed to help people track their expenses, income, financial goals, and liabilities better, which are factors that significantly impact their financial health.
 The proposed application would contain a user-friendly interface to reduce intimidation for new users and to allow easier navigation while using the application (Add, Update, Delete, and Search).
 It also aims to promote a high-security system to prevent hackers from getting into a user’s account using a secure database.

 # Usage
+1. Download all the source codes
+2. Open the folder in VS Community, WPF C#
+3. Browse through Solution CoinSensei, then Run!

 The application's dashboard provides four main options:

 Financial Details: Users can view and manage their financial details, including bank accounts, credit cards, loans, investments, and assets.